-I know, I know.
-You’re not writing an ebook, you’re selling a handmade product.
-You can still use the same techniques to come up with a product people rave about and actually thank you for making.
+You can use the following techniques to come up with a best-selling handmade product people rave about and actually thank you for making.
 It takes some deep thought but is pretty simple and super effective.
 Follow the 3 steps below.

-Hold up!
-Before you skip over this sectionthinking “Ya ya.
-Narrow down my niche, define my ICP, get specific…I know that already.”
+Before you skip over this section thinking “Ya ya.
+Narrow down my niche, define my ideal customer, get specific…I know that already.”
 Take a minute to read over the exercise.
-It’s an angle to think about your customer in a way you probably haven’t and I think it will make a big impact on your products.
+It’s an angle to think about your customer in a way you probably haven’t and I think it will make a big impact on your handmade products.

 Get so specific with who your customer is, it’s like you’re selling to one person and one person only.